felipearmat/clojure-react-app/README.md

 docker compose up app proxy # Starts selected containers and their dependencies.
 Press Ctrl+C to stop only the specified containers and leave others running in the background.
 ```

 After starting the app, access the front-end at [localhost](http://localhost).
-Backend requests are made to [localhost/api/v1](http://localhost/api/v1) endpoints.
-You can access the Swagger interface at [localhost/api/](http://localhost/api/) to explore the available endpoints, parameters, and methods.
+Back-end requests are made to [localhost/api/v1](http://localhost/api/v1) endpoints.
+YExplore the available endpoints, parameters, and methods using the Swagger interface at [localhost/api/](http://localhost/api/).

-### Database values

-You might want to create some default data for development.
-You can do this by running the (seeds) command on REPL on user namespace.
-This function will create some data for easy of development.

-### Accessing the REPL
+### Accessing the Back-End REPL

-To access a REPL interface, follow these steps:
+To access a Clojure REPL for the back-end, follow these steps:

 1. Access the app container's shell: